 The Gigantomachy was the second most tumultuous time on Mount Olympus after the Titanomachy.
-As we are told in Pseudo-Apollodorous’ Bibliotheca, it all happened when Gaia sent the Gigantes to dethrone Zeus as retribution for her Titan spawn.
+As told in Pseudo-Apollodorous’ Bibliotheca, it all happened when Gaia sent the Gigantes to dethrone Zeus as retribution for her Titan spawn.

 When the Gigantes came knocking on Olympus’ gates, the gods miraculously rallied together.
 Even the great hero Heracles was summoned to fulfill a prophecy.
 Meanwhile, the Fates did away with two Gigantes by beating them with Bronze maces.

-The final myth we’ll review is the one dealing with the invention of the ancient Greek alphabet.
+The final myth is the one dealing with the invention of the ancient Greek alphabet.
 The mythographer Hyginus notes that the Fates were responsible for inventing several letters: alpha (α), beta (β), eta (η), tau (τ), iota (ι), and upsilon (υ).
 Hyginus goes on to list a handful more myths surrounding the creation of the alphabet, including one that lists Hermes as its inventor.

-Regardless of whoever created the Greek alphabet, it is impossible to deny the early Phoenician influence present.
+Regardless of who created the Greek alphabet, it is impossible to deny the early Phoenician influence present.
 Historically, the Greeks likely adopted Phoenician scripts sometime in the late 9th century BCE after extensive contact with Phoenicia through trade.

 Did the Gods Fear the Fates?

-Of course even the gods had to obey the Fates.
+Even the gods had to obey the Fates.
 This meant no meddling in the life span of mortals.
 You couldn’t save someone that was meant to perish, and you can’t kill someone that was meant to survive.
 These were already huge restrictions held over otherwise powerful beings that could – if they will it – grant others immortality.

 The video game God of War establishes that their Fates controlled – to an extent – Titans and gods.
-However, their most power was over mankind.
+However, their biggest power was over mankind.
 While this is not the most steadfast evidence of the Fates’ power, similar ideas are echoed in classical Greek and later Roman texts.

 Therefore, implications exist that Zeus, King of the Immortals, had to obey the Fates.
-Others say that Zeus was the only god that were able to bargain with the Fates, and that was only sometimes.
+Others say that Zeus was the only god that was able to bargain with the Fates, and that was only sometimes.

 The Fates in Orphic Cosmogony